Converg3nce/matic-docs/docs/validate/mainnet/stake-on-matic.md

 ## Stake on Matic

-You can stake on Matic 2 different ways, Using the Validator Dashboard or by CLI.
+You can stake on Matic using the Validator Dashboard

 ### Stake using validator dashboard